TheZoraiz/COVID19-Tracker/README.md

 You can use the tracker directly from this link: https://TheZoraiz.github.io/COVID19-Tracker

+The code for the backup server can is available here: https://github.com/TheZoraiz/COVID19-Tracker-Backend

 ## Credits
 The data used for the graphs in this project is publicly available and was obtained from the COVID 19 API [here](https://covid19api.com).
 All credits for the data go to the source.
 Please visit their website and support them if you can.